GScabbage/devops_bootcamp/README.md

 # ensure to install hostsupdater plugin on our localhost
  config.hostsupdater.aliases = ["development.local"]

+ # Sync folder from OS to VM
+ # "." is current location - to our vm
+  config.vm.synced_folder ".", "/home/vagrant/app"

 end
 ```
 - Create `provision.sh`, updates system, upgrades packages and installs nginx